 Caroline

-The musuem was just full of Uniforms, guns, sabres, and knick nacks and curiosities of every description!
+The museum was just full of Uniforms, guns, sabers, and nick-nacks and curiosities of every description!

 A Keppie